Bengali grammar: Personal pronouns

 The nominative case is used for pronouns that are the subject of the sentence, such as "I already did that" or "Will you please stop making that noise?"

 The objective case is used for pronouns serving as the direct or indirect objects, such as "I told him to wash the dishes" or "The teacher gave me the homework assignment".
 The inanimate pronouns remain the same in the objective case.

-The possessive case is used to show possession, such as "Where is your coat?" or "Let's go to our house".
-In addition, sentences such as "I have a book" (আমার একটি বই আছে) or "I need money" (আমার টাকা দরকার) also use the possessive (the literal translation of the Bengali versions of these sentences would be "There is my book" and "There is my need for money" respectively).
+The genitive case is used to show possession, such as "Where is your coat?" or "Let's go to our house".
+In addition, sentences such as "I have a book" (আমার একটি বই আছে) or "I need money" (আমার টাকা দরকার) also use the genitive (the literal translation of the Bengali versions of these sentences would be "There is my book" and "There is my need for money" respectively).

 Indefinite and negative pronouns

 Bengali has no negative pronouns (such as no one, nothing, none).
 These are typically represented by adding the negative particle না (na) to indefinite pronouns, which are themselves derived from their corresponding question words.
 Common indefinite pronouns are listed below.